oleksost/Pruning-at-a-Glance/README.md

 # Pruning-at-a-Glance
 These are the compressed models made available using the paper "Pruning at a Glance: A Structured Class-Blind Pruning Technique for Model Compression" (https://openreview.net/forum?id=S1MdLyrYom)

-To use the compressed models:
+To use the compressed models, use the below commands:

 #This steps loads the dimensions of the compressed model
 dimensions=torch.load('dimensions_ResNet50_compressed30percent.pkl')